01 of 09

 Reference Photo of Crows on the Ground

-As an aid for modelling miniature versions I've supplied this photo of two crows from the same family that frequently visit my front lawn.
+As an aid for modeling miniature versions, look at this photo of two crows from the same family.
 Notice how the birds legs are fairly wide set, and bent forward at the join.
 The crows have three toes forward and one facing back.

 At rest, the wings are held above the back, with the feathered tips often showing slightly just above the tail.
 When bent over the wings and tail may show as separate feather groups.